microsoft/PowerToys/README.md

 - Fixed a bug that was causing Quick Accent to interfere with Keyboard Manager.
 (This was a hotfix for 0.62)
 - Added the correct ß uppercase character.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
 - Accent character selection should now wrap around.
 Thanks [@wmentha](https://github.com/wmentha)!
 - Added language selection setting to reduce the number of accented characters shown.
-The available languages are Currency, Czech, Dutch, French, Hungarian, Icelandic, Italian, Maori, Pinyin, Polish, Romanian, Slovakian, Spanish and Turkish.
+The available accented character sets are Currency, Czech, Dutch, French, Hungarian, Icelandic, Italian, Maori, Pinyin, Polish, Romanian, Slovakian, Spanish and Turkish.
 Thanks [@damienleroy](https://github.com/damienleroy)!

 ### Screen Ruler